 In addition to Professor Evans, four other internationally renowned scholars serve as Editors-in-Chief of the Journal: W. Cole Durham, Brigham Young University (USA); Silvio Ferrari, Università degli Studi di Milano (Italy); Julian Rivers, University of Bristol (UK); and Gerhard Robbers, Universität Trier (Germany).
 Managing Editor is Peter Petkoff, of Brunel Law School, London, and Regent's Park College.

-Case Note Editors for the Journal include Jessica Giles (Open University, UK), Donlu Thayer (Brigham Young University), and Cristiana Cianitto (Università degli Studi di Milano), assisted by Samantha Knights (Matrix Chambers, London) and Javier Oliva (Manchester Law School).
+Case Note Editors for the Journal include Jessica Giles (Open University, UK), Donlu Thayer (Brigham Young University, USA), and Cristiana Cianitto (Università degli Studi di Milano), assisted by Samantha Knights (Matrix Chambers, London) and Javier Oliva (Manchester Law School).
 The Journal is served by an outstanding international advisory board.

 The Oxford Journal of Law and Religion presents a range of articles treating social, legal, and political issues involving the relationship between law and religion in society.
 Expert contributors offer comparative law perspectives on the relationship between religion and state institutions, track developments regarding human and constitutional rights to freedom of religion or belief, and explore the relationship between religious and secular legal systems.
 The Journal also provides a forum for empirical work on the place of religion in society and other salient areas where law and religion interact, such as theology, legal and political theory, legal history, and philosophy.